 One of my favorite dishes that usually makes an appearance at Michelle’s is this “cheesy bread”, a sort of cross between garlic bread and pizza.
 It’s a great way to help feed a lot of hungry people, and easy to pull together, even at the last minute.

 I’ve shown them sliced, but you could easily cut them crosswise again for smaller appetizer bites.
 But watch out, they’re addictive!

 Have a variation of cheesy bread that you love?
 Tell us about it in the comments!

 Updated from the recipe archive.
 First posted 2008.

 Cheesy Bread Recipe

-- 1 to 2 loaves of French or Italian bread (I used Ciabatta), depending on the size of the loaves
+- 1 loaf of French or Italian bread (I used Ciabatta)

 1 In a large bowl, mix together the cheeses and the green onion.
 Stir in the mayonnaise and sour cream.
 In a separate small bowl blend the butter and garlic until smooth.
 Add the butter mixture to the cheese mixture.

 2 Preheat broiler.
 Slice loaf of bread in half horizontally, lay crust side down on a foil-lined baking sheet.
 Spread cheese mixture over the bread.

 3 Place under the broiler until nicely browned, about 3 to 5 minutes.